CPunch/GavelScript/README.md

 Which would output:
 > Hello world!
 I am currently 18 years old!

-NOTICE: Due to some stack limitations, you CANNOT pass more than 255 arguments to any function!
-Sorry!
-This will probably change in the future.

 To see how you can add you own C Functions, look at the [C API](#definec)